Heavyweights

 Heavyweights is a 1995 American comedy film directed by Steven Brill and written by Brill with Judd Apatow.
 It stars Tom McGowan, Aaron Schwartz, Shaun Weiss, Tom Hodges, Leah Lail, Paul Feig, Kenan Thompson, David Bowe, Max Goldblatt, Robert Zalkind, Patrick LaBrecque, Jeffrey Tambor, Jerry Stiller, Anne Meara, and Ben Stiller (in a dual role), and follows a fat camp for kids that is taken over by a fitness entrepreneur as its campers work to overthrow him.

-The film was released on February 17, 1995.
-It received mixed reviews from critics and was a box-office bomb, only making $17.7 million on a $10 million budget.
-Though it was initially met with mixed reviews, it found a following on home video and cable TV airings and has since become a cult film.
+The film was released by Buena Vista Pictures Distribution on February 17, 1995.
+It received mixed reviews from critics and was a box-office bomb, grossing $17.7 million on a $10 million budget.
+It found a following on home video and cable television airings and has since become a cult film.

 Plot

 When school ends for the summer, Gerry Garner is told by his parents that they are sending him to Camp Hope, a weight loss camp for boys.
-Initially reluctant, Gerry meets enthusiastic camp counselor Pat, and befriends the other campers, who have smuggled in enough junk food for the entire summer.
+Initially reluctant, Gerry meets enthusiastic camp counselor Pat Finley, and befriends the other campers, who have smuggled in enough junk food for the entire summer.
 The first night at Camp Hope brings the revelation that the original owners, the Bushkins, have declared bankruptcy and the camp has been bought by fitness entrepreneur Tony Perkis Jr., who plans to transform the camp’s weight loss program into a best-selling infomercial.

 Tony replaces the camp’s beloved activities, including go-karts and “the Blob”, with a punishing exercise regimen.
 Pat is replaced by the strict new counselor Lars and the campers endure a painful softball game against their more athletic, over-competitive rivals Camp MVP.
-When Tony purges the cabins' hidden food caches, camper Josh stands up for Gerry by taunting Tony and is sent home without a refund.
-Tony arranges a dance with the girls' summer camp named Camp Magnolia to humiliate the boys into losing weight, but counselors Tim, Pat, and camp nurse Julie convince everyone to enjoy themselves together.
+When Tony purges the cabins' hidden food caches, Camp Hope legend Joshua Birnbaun stands up for Gerry by taunting Tony and is sent home without a refund.
+Tony arranges a dance with the girls' summer camp named Camp Magnolia to humiliate the boys into losing weight, but counselors Tim Orford, Pat, and camp nurse Julie Belcher convince the boys to enjoy themselves together.
 Josh returns to Camp Hope revealing that his lawyer father has threatened to sue Tony for kicking his son out without a refund.

 Gerry and his friends sneak into Tony's office in search of their confiscated snacks, and learn that Tony has intercepted all the campers’ letters to their families, including a letter that Gerry wrote to his grandmother.
 They discover a secret food stash used by most of the camp, leading them to gain weight, and Tony forces the boys on a 20-mile hike, preparing to endanger their lives for the sake of fitness.
 The boys trick Tony into falling into a pit and imprison him at camp in a makeshift cell, electrified with a bug zapper.
 With Pat, Julie, and Tim on their side, the campers take back control of Camp Hope, tying up Lars in the woods with Tony's other counselors, and celebrating with a binge eating bonfire party.
 Lars ultimately sides with the campers due to threats of deportation.